Student accommodations and supportive measures

 Interim measures, which are temporary, are:

 Interim no‐contact order: The parties are prohibited from having any contact with each other until the conclusion of the disciplinary process.
-This may prohibit a student from attending specific events, activities or classes.
+This may prohibit a party from attending specific events, activities or classes.

 Interim trespass order and emergency removal: The responding party may be prohibited from being in or around specifically identified locations, events, activities or classes until the conclusion of the disciplinary process.
 A responding party can be restricted from residence halls, dining facilities, and all university properties.